Elbit Systems Ltd. (ESLT) Stock Analysis

 What does Elbit Systems Ltd. do?

-Elbit Systems develops and manufactures defense and homeland security products including unmanned aerial systems, command-and-control platforms, electronic warfare systems, precision munitions, radar, and training simulators.
-The company sells to governments and militaries in Israel, North America, Europe, Asia-Pacific, and Latin America.
+Elbit Systems develops and supplies defense and homeland security products including unmanned aerial vehicles, command and control systems, electronic warfare solutions, precision munitions, training simulators, and naval combat systems.
+The company serves militaries and governments globally through five operating segments.

 Is ESLT overvalued?